Saturday, October 4, 2025

 Spicy coconut, made with pounding fresh grated coconut, shallots, dried red chilies, lime juice and salt.

-Typical ingredients include spices, coconut, and the well-known Sri Lankan palm sugar (kithul treacle).
-Coconut is used in various for - from grated coconut to coconut milk, coconut oil, fresh sap (kithul sap), or even pol kallu (fermented sap, known as toddy).
+Typical ingredients include spices, coconut, and the famous Sri Lankan palm sugar (kithul treacle).
+Coconut appears in various forms - from grated coconut and coconut milk to coconut oil, fresh sap (kithul sap), and even pol kallu (fermented sap, also known as toddy).

-Fresh local fish is a staple of Sri Lankan street food, especially for curries (FISH CURRY WITH COCONUT MILK).
+Fresh local fish is another staple, especially in curries.
 Common varieties include tuna, mackerel (balaya), sardines, and seer fish (thora).
-Tamarind (puli) is added to introduce a touch of sourness.
-These ingredients combine to create the sweet, sour, spicy, and creamy flavors that define Sri Lankan street food.
+A touch of tamarind (puli) adds subtle sourness.
+Together, these ingredients create the sweet, sour, spicy, and creamy flavors that define Sri Lankan street food.

 Sri Lankan appom, made with rice flour, coconut milk, toddy and salt, atop with brown sugar.

-Where to Eat Street Food in Sri Lanka
+Where to Find the Best Street Food in Sri Lanka

 Sri Lankan appom, made with a batter from rice flour, coconut milk, yeast and salt, added with an egg and a sprinkle of black pepper atop.